tendermint/atom_one/README.md

 scenarios of one validator set are handled by another validator set, where slashing affects tokens on the latter validator set.

-ICS2A includes all protocols of ICS2 where the ownership of PHOTONs are entirely managed on the Cosmos Hub.
+ICS2A includes all protocols of ICS2 where stake is entirely managed by the Cosmos Hub (in the form of ATOMs or other derivatives).

-ICS2B includes all protocols of ICS2 where the ownership of PHOTONs are entirely managed by logic of the other chain.
+ICS2B includes all protocols of ICS2 where stake is entirely managed by the logic of the other chain.

 Auto-staking is staking across all current validators in proportion to their voting power.
-For example, if a validator that had 10% of the voting power were to get slashed 30% on the Cosmos Hub, and 50% of ATOMs were either staked onto the Cosmos Hub or free (not bonded to PHOTONs), everyone who auto-staked ATOMs on the Cosmos Hub would get slashed 1.5%.
+For example, if a validator that had 10% of the voting power were to get slashed 30% on the Cosmos Hub, and 50% of ATOMs were either staked onto the Cosmos Hub or free (not auto-staked), everyone who auto-staked ATOMs on the Cosmos Hub would get slashed 1.5%.
 Inflationary ATOMs are paid to auto-stakers such that they do not suffer from the inflation rate of ATOMs.